pazbardanl/graphrag-for-developer-productivity/README.md

-# graphrag-for-developer-productivity
+# applications.graphgrag.poc
-GrapgRAG application for improved developer productivity
+POC for applications of GraphRAG for developer productivity